History of the firm

 We work with suppliers that share the same principles and values

 We donate monies annually to current and pertinent charities.
 VETTA offers selected free training workshops to NGOs

 Key Team Members

 Director & TrainerKirsten Schilder

 Accreditation and BEE

-The workshops offered by VETTA Communication (Pty) Ltd are below the minimum 8 hours contact time and fall within the seminar category and as such cannot be aligned to a Unit Standard to deliver NQF credits.
-However, companies who are registered with a SETA and who have prepared their Skills Development Plans and pay their SDL’s monthly can claim their VETTA Communication workshop fees back against the Skills Development Levies that they pay.
+VETTA Communication is a registered provider with Serivces SETA.
+VETTA offers a portfolio of programmes, some of which are accredited and some that are not.
+We form partnerships with other training providers that offer unit aligned training programmes accredited with the relevant SETA’s.
+Companies who are registered with a SETA and who have prepared their Skills Development Plans and pay their SDL’s monthly can claim their VETTA Communication workshop fees back against the Skills Development Levies that they pay.

 Skills development expenditure includes any legitimate expenses incurred for any learning programme offered by a company to its employees and must be evidenced by an invoice or attendance register.
 Short courses / soft skills training cannot be SAQA accredited.
 This only applies for participants involved in learnerships, apprenticeships or working towards a degree.

 Members of the Cape Chamber of Commerce & Industry

 VETTA Communication (Pty) Ltd is registered with services SETA as a recorded provider (No. 271).
 This enables clients to claim their SDL.